Understanding the curriculum

 Assessment is an essential component of the teaching and learning cycle.
 The NSW Education Standards Authority (NESA) continues to promote a standards-referenced approach to assessing and reporting student achievement.
 Assessment for, assessment as and assessment of learning are approaches that enable teachers to gather evidence and make judgements about student achievement.
 These are not necessarily discrete approaches and may be used individually or together and formally or informally.

-School-based assessment requirements for all Stage 6 Board Developed Courses (excluding VET, Life Skills and Content Endorsed Courses) are changing for Year 11 in 2018 and Year 12 from Term 4, 2018.
+School-based assessment requirements for all Stage 6 Board Developed Courses (excluding VET, Life Skills and Content Endorsed Courses) are changing.

-New requirements for school-based assessment for the new Stage 6 English, Mathematics, Science and History courses are available on each syllabus page on the NSW Syllabuses site.
+The new requirements for school-based assessment for the new Stage 6 English, Mathematics Standard, Science and History courses are available with each syllabus.

-Examination specifications for English, Mathematics, Science and History
+Examination specifications for English, Mathematics Standard, Science and History